linkeddatacenter/kees/README.md

 knowledge base.
 For instance, it could be able to ingest data and/or to answer some questions.

 Knowing the statement **provenance** is the most usefull way to get an idea about its trustability.
 For this reason, KEES requires that any statement must have a fourth element that links to metadata that describe any statement in the knowledge base.
 This means that, for pratical concerns, the KEES knowledge base is a collection of quads, i.e. a triple plus a link to a metadata.

-A **Reasoning** describes rules to materialize new informations using an algoritmic approach  on existing knowledge base facts.
+A **Reasoning** describes how to materialize new informations on existing knowledge base facts.
-A reasoning should occurs when a test conditions is true and it is related to a sequence of **Inference steps** through the  property **axioms**.
+A reasoning should occurs when a test conditions is true and it is related to a sequence of rules or axioms.

 An axiom describes how to generate/validate knowledge base statemensts using a declarative approach.
 For instance an axiom can be represented with a sparql construct or with a SHACL restriction or with an entailment inferred by language profile semantic.

-A test condition can be realized with an ASK SPARQL operation.
+The test condition can be realized with an ASK SPARQL operation or in any other mode.
 KEES does not impose any specification for axioms nor for condition representation.

 Finnaly  **KEES configuration** is a dataset describing a knowledge base.
 A KEES Agent shold be able to rebuild the whole knowlege graph just looking to the KEES configuration.
 Because different KEES configurations can be safely merged in a single new configuration, and this make knowledge domains shareable.
 Because a dataset can be protected with a license, you can sell your knowledge base (that is different to sell the data contained in the  knowlede about the data) making knowledge tradeable.